 Professional Malpractice – Legal

-Mark Shaughnessy, a Principal and Director of the firm, along with Shareholders Aaron R. White and Michael P. Johnson, successfully defended an attorney in a legal malpractice lawsuit filed in the business litigation section of the Suffolk Superior Court.
+An attorney in a legal malpractice lawsuit filed in the business litigation section of the Suffolk Superior Court was successfully defended.

 During the lawsuit, the plaintiff real estate developer contended that the defendant attorney should have taken all steps necessary to ensure that the properties had sufficient equity in the event of default.
 The defense attorney, however, testified that he was acting as a closing agent only and was not obligated to ensure that the properties had sufficient equity to satisfy the loans in the event of default.
 Although the defendant attorney did not have a professional services agreement, the defense was successful in establishing that although some errors had been made in the paperwork for the real estate loans that no errors by the defendant attorney caused multi million dollar losses when the loans went bad.

 After a month long trial a jury returned a verdict in favor of the defendant attorney.
 The co-defendant, however, was found liable for damages in excess of $5 million.